 - Prior to planting your new seedlings save your egg shells until they are dry and crush them around the new seedlings to deter snails

-- Fertilise new plants with Seasol or a similar product within a week of planting
+- Fertilise new plants with Ecoseaweed or a similar seaweed-based product within a week of planting

-- Mulch with pea straw, or similar, to retain moisture in the warm weather
+- Mulch with pea straw, or similar, to retain moisture in summer

 - Monitor the progress of your plants often